 Phase 1 of DARPA’s Fast Lightweight Autonomy (FLA) program concluded in Spring 2017 following a series of obstacle-course flight tests in central Florida.
-The program is currently in Phase 2, where teams will show agile flight through tight indoor spaces, urban outdoor environments, and cluttered natural scenes.
+The program conducted Phase 2 flight testing in Georgia in June 2018, where teams demonstrated flight through tight indoor spaces, urban outdoor environments, and cluttered natural scenes.

 You are now leaving the DARPA.mil website that is under the control and

 management of DARPA.
 The appearance of hyperlinks does not constitute

 endorsement by DARPA of non-U.S. Government sites or the information,